 4 Keyways data can be used to fight cybercrime

-- Identify changes in behaviour in device use – Laptops, Mobile Phones etc
+- Identify changes in behavior in device use – Laptops, Mobile Phones etc

-- Identify changes in employee and contractor behaviour
+- Identify changes in employee and contractor behavior

 - Detect anomalies in your network.